meenakshi-kushwaha/mmaqshiny/README.md

 ![\label{fig:example}](inst/images/Image1.JPG)

 5. User can also input a Dilution factor if diluter is used for CPC-3007.
-Default value is 1 (no dilutor).
+Default value is 1 (no diluter).

 6. Click join button.